Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral quark-soliton model: Dirac and Pauli form factors

 where $\tau$ is given by

-As mentioned in Introduction, pQCD with factorisation schemes~\cite{Brodsky:1974vy} predicts that the nucleon Dirac FFs are scaled as $1/Q^4$.
+As mentioned in Introduction, pQCD with factorisation schemes~\cite{Brodsky:1974vy} predicts that the nucleon Dirac FFs scale with $1/Q^4$.
 It indicates that $Q^4 F_1(Q^2)$ becomes asymptotically constant.
 Thus, the $Q^4 F_1(Q^2)$ is a more interesting quantity than the $F_1$ itself.
-Figure~\ref{fig:F1F2} shows the results for the nucleon Dirac FFs with $Q^4$ factor in comparison with the experimental data~\cite{Cates:2011pz,Qattan:2012zf, Qattan:2012zf:Supplemental}.
+Figure~\ref{fig:F1F2} shows the results for the nucleon Dirac FFs with $Q^4$ factor in comparison with the experimental data~\cite{Cates:2011pz,Qattan:2012zf,Diehl:2013xca, Qattan:2012zf:Supplemental}.
 The $Q^2$ dependence of $Q^4 F_1^p(Q^2)$ are well explained within the SU(2) model, while those from the corresponding SU(3) model seem slightly underestimated, especially, as $Q^2$ increases.
-However, as for $Q^4 F_1^n(Q^2)$, the result of the SU(3) model describes the data well, whereas the SU(2) one differs from them.
+However, as for $Q^4 F_1^n(Q^2)$, the result of the SU(3) model describes the data well, whereas the SU(2) $F_1$ turns out positive.
 As shown in the lower panel of Fig.~\ref{fig:F1F2}, the results of $Q^6 F_2(Q^2)/\kappa$ both for the proton and the neutron are in good agreement with the experimental data.
+However, due to the momentum transfer range, the scaling behaviour is not clear.

 The flavour-decomposed Dirac ($F_1^q$) and Pauli ($F_2^q$) FFs are expressed as

 in flavour SU(3).
 In flavour SU(2), the up and down Dirac and Pauli FFs are simply written in terms of the corresponding proton and neutron FFs.